joaanna/something_else/README.md

 }
 ```

+# Dataset splits
+The compositional, compositional shuffle, one-class compositional and few-shot splits of the Something Something v2 Dataset are availible in the folder `dataset_splits`.

 # Visualization of the ground-truth bounding boxes
 The folder `videos` contains example videos from the dataset and selected annotations file (full file availible on google drive).
 To visualize videos with annotated bounding boxes run: